Fred H. Bixby Fellowship Program: Overview/FAQs

 Weber Beringui Feitosa completed his Ph.D. in animal reproduction at the University of São Paulo in 2010.
 He is a citizen of Brazil and, during his doctoral studies, he spent a year as a visiting scholar at the Veterinary and Animal Science Department, University of Massachusetts-Amherst.
 Weber's fellowship is situated within the Reproductive Health program at the Population Council's Center for Biomedical Research.
 He is mentored by Patricia Morris to study the role of post-translational changes in the sperm proteome.
 The focus of his project is to determine the particular head and midpiece sperm molecules that are modified by protein modifiers called SUMO and perform the initial characterization of the functional consequences of such protein modifications on sperm structure and spindle formation during fertilization.
 Weber's project relating to fertility regulation will also allow him to participate in the discovery of novel strategies for development of safe and reversible male contraceptives.

-Update: Dr. Feitosa will complete his fellowship 1 May 2013
+Update: Dr. Feitosa completed his fellowship 1 May 2013

 Pearl Kyei completed her Ph.D. in demography from the University of Pennsylvania in 2010.
 She is being mentored by Barbara Mensch in the Poverty, Gender, and Youth program at the Population Council's New York headquarters.
 During her fellowship, Pearl will study the relationship between schooling progress and adolescent outcomes in rural Malawi.
 Her research will analyze the effects of lagging behind grade for age on achievement, educational attainment and adolescent behavior and will assess the impact of school quality and household characteristics on grade progression using data from the Council's Malawi Schooling and Adolescent Study (MSAS).
 She will also extend her dissertation research on the pathways through which female headship positively affects adolescent schooling outcomes in sub-Saharan Africa.
 Pearl is a citizen of Ghana and her research interests lie in family demography, educational assessment in developing countries, and gender inequality in the labor market.
 Update: Dr. Kyei will complete her fellowship 18 September 2013